lhy110/sail_tutorials/1. Installation and Environment Setup/README.md

 # Installation and Environment Setup
-By Pac Hung and Zac Todd
+By Nandakumar Thachapilly, Pac Hung, and Zac Todd

 This tutorial will cover the setup of three different software enviroments we use at SAIL.
 They are python and tensorflow 1.X, python and tensorflow 2.X with tensorflow model garden, and Matlab.